GerritCodeReview/plugins_quota/src/main/resources/Documentation/build.md

 Build
 =====

-This plugin can be built with Bazel or Maven.
+This plugin is built with Bazel.

 Bazel
 ----